getpatchwork/patchwork/docs/development.md

 # Development

-This document describes the necessary steps to configure patchwork in a development environment.
-If you are interested in deploying patchwork in a production environment, please refer to [the deployment guide][doc-deployment] instead.
+This document describes the necessary steps to configure Patchwork in a development environment.
+If you are interested in deploying Patchwork in a production environment, please refer to [the deployment guide][doc-deployment] instead.